 The speed of a wave in a rope is affected by the properties of the rope - mainly, how tight it is pulled (tension) and its mass per length (linear density).
 Changes in either of these properties changes the wave speed.
 For a fixed frequency, a change in the wave speed will also change the wavelength of the wave.

-Waves - Case Studies - Questions 10 Help
+Waves - Case Studies - help10

 There are three similar versions of this question.
 Here is one of the versions: